aghzam87/ts-calculator-ios-test/README.md

 5) Device farm
 Considering the complexity of the application to test, we may decide to use a device farm to ensure visual compliance across multiple physical devices.
 We can propose to use simulators only in the case of a simple app that is unlikely to be using multiple OS layers that would require a physical device.
+E.g., no video streaming requirement or network calls, app can run without an internet connect.

+Test Automation Strategy

+Functional testing
+1) Identifying core journeys

+2) Defining must have tests

+3) Define could have tests

+Performance testing

+Platform testing
+4) Devices to support and run the tests on - We carried out an assessment of the app and decided that we can use simulators to functionally test the app.